National Legal Hotline

 Refusing a Blood Test in WA

-The Drink Driving laws in Western Australia provide considerable detail as to the rights that police officers have when conducting breath/saliva/blood tests, and also the rights of the individual if they choose to refuse any such requests.
-The penalties imposed by the Western Australian legislation where a person refuses to provide a blood sample usually involve a fine and/or disqualification of the individual’s licence for a pre-determined period of time.
+Western Australian legislation sets out the procedures that police officers must follow when conducting breath/saliva/blood tests and the circumstances under which a person can refuse such a test.
+The penalties for refusing to provide a blood sample include fines and disqualification from driving for a period of time.
 The offence of refusing a blood test in Western Australia is outlined in the Road Traffic Act 1974.

-The police in Western Australia have the right to request a blood sample from an individual for the purposes of determining whether any drugs and/or alcohol are present within their system.
-This will typically occur in a situation where the individual has already submitted to a breath test that returned a contravening result or in circumstances where the breath test did not return a result.
-A police officer also has the right to request a blood sample if they reasonably believe that the individual is under the influence of any alcohol or illicit substances.
+The police in Western Australia have the right to request a blood sample from an individual for the purposes of determining whether any drugs or alcohol are present within their system.
+This will typically occur in a situation where the individual has already submitted to a breath test that returned a positive result or in circumstances where the breath test did not return a result.
+A police officer also has the right to request a blood sample if they reasonably believe that the individual is under the influence of alcohol or any illicit substances.

-If a blood test is requested, the laws of Western Australia are very detailed and outline exactly what needs to occur for a test to be valid.
-Most importantly, a medical professional must carry out the test with a sterile syringe within four hours of the alleged incident.
-Further, half of the sample must be given to the alleged offender in the event that they wish to have their own sample tested independently.
-These guidelines are set out in detail in the Road Traffic (Blood Sampling and Analysis) Regulations 1975.
+If a blood test is requested, a medical professional must carry out the test with a sterile syringe within four hours of the alleged incident.
+Half of the sample must be provided to the alleged offender in the event that they wish to have their own sample tested independently.
+These requirements are set out in the Road Traffic (Blood Sampling and Analysis) Regulations 1975.

 If you refuse a request to provide a blood sample, you will be in breach of the Act and may face penalties including a fine and/or licence disqualification.
 It is important to note that the law in Western Australia divides the offences of refusing to provide a blood sample depending on whether the sample was requested to check for alcohol or drugs.